tiagormacedo/tiagormacedo.github.io/lists/articles2read.md

     topology only in its final layers, a deep one spreads topological changes more evenly across all layer.

-Machine learning, mathematical theory and scientific applications: http://www.ams.org/journals/notices/201911/rnoti-p1813.pdf
+_Machine learning, mathematical theory and scientific applications_: http://www.ams.org/journals/notices/201911/rnoti-p1813.pdf

 ---